Erika Jayne Begins Production On ‘RHOBH’ Season 10 After Rumors Claim She’s Been Fired From Full-Time Role

 In addition to Erika’s upcoming filming session at Kyle’s show with the rest of the cast, the source went on to reveal that she’s filmed two other times and noted that there hasn’t been much drama between the women quite yet.
 Instead, they’ve been allegedly getting along with one another “great.”

 As fans of The Real Housewives of Beverly Hills well know, Erika was brought to the cast during the show’s sixth season in 2015 as a friend of former cast member Yolanda Hadid, who left the show the following year.
-Since then, Erika has become quite close to the majority of her cast members, including Lisa Rinna, who she had tons of full with in Europe during the show’s ninth season last year.
+Since then, Erika has become quite close to the majority of her cast members, including Lisa Rinna, who she had tons of fun with in Europe during the show’s ninth season last year.

-While Erika hasn’t offered an actual comment in regard to the claims of her alleged firing, she did respond to an Instagram post days ago with a series of laughing emoji.
+While Erika hasn’t offered an actual comment in regards to the claims of her alleged firing, she did respond to an Instagram post days ago with a series of laughing emoji.

 The Real Housewives of Beverly Hills Season 10 will air on Bravo TV sometime next year.